msyamkumar/cs220-f20-projects/p10/README.md

 from different files is going into one common format that's easy for us to work with.

-The JSON files we have have the data saved as one big dictionary, with the keys in the dictionary being the tweet_id, and the values being a smaller dictionary, containing all the details of the tweet with that tweet_id.
+The JSON files have the data saved as one big dictionary.
+The keys in the dictionary are the tweet_id, and the values are a smaller dictionary, containing all the details of the tweet with that tweet_id.
 Feel free to open up a JSON file and take a look at it to get a sense of how it's structured (this is always a great first step when you're trying to parse data you're unfamiliar with).

 Your task here is to convert each JSON file to a **list of Tweet objects** (similar to what we did when parsing the CSVs).
 Each